 If he fought with QRR how did he manage to court Marie

-Friend and marry her in April 1944 in London, since during
+Friend and marry her on 29th April 1944 in London, since during

 this period his regiment was in the Far East.

 knew her Dad suffered a bad foot injury which is most likely

 why he was repatriated to UK i from Iraq in July 1943.

 Myself and Marianne also learnt when having a Sunday pre

 lunch drink with Bob that he had visited South Africa and

 also New York.
 This is most likely when he was on route to